MarsTheProtogen/3d_file_verification/README.md

 # 3D File Verification

 ## Overview
 This library is designed to detect and verify various 3D file formats by analyzing their binary or text-based structures.
-It provides a basic pre-scan to ensure the file type is as expected before further processing or use.
+It provides a basic pre-scan to ensure the file type is as expected before further processing or use (such as potential malware injection).
 This helps prevent errors, ensures compatibility, and adds a basic security layer by preventing incorrect or potentially harmful files from being processed.

 ## Supported File Types